 It had been over six weeks since I had mailed the drum to New York City and I had really forgotten about it.
 As my son and I were pulling in the driveway one day, I stopped to get the mail out of our mailbox at the end of our drive.

 As I pulled the check from the envelope I nearly screamed!
 I looked over at my son sitting beside me and showed him the check.
 It was for the exact amount of money we needed to send all three of us on the cruise!
-That amount was over four times more than we had ever gotten from one of those drums of trash.
+That amount was over five times more than we had ever gotten from one of those drums of trash.

 I started to cry and couldn’t believe my eyes.
 God had provided for us to go on this trip.
 And, really David had helped make this happen by realizing that there was treasure in trash, even if we couldn’t see it with the naked eye.
 That drum of trash had been sitting in our garage for years and we didn’t even realize it was there, let alone that it had so much value.

 Isn’t that just like our life?
-We are all faced with situations that we wish we could have avoided—the trash.
+We are all faced with situations that we wish we could have avoided—“the trash”.
 Circumstances come that are painful and stretch us far beyond comfort.
 We want to just throw that trash away and not think of it, again.
 But I have come to learn that there is “gold” in that “trash”.

 How can “gold” ever come from a cancer diagnosis or losing a spouse when you have a lifetime of dreams to still live together?
 How can “gold” come from being betrayed by people you trusted and loved?
-How can “gold” come from realizing that your spouse is gone, and he had no life insurance and you have two teenagers still at home?
+How can “gold” come from realizing that your spouse is gone, and had no life insurance and you have two teenagers still at home?
 Grief, depression, betrayal, rejection, need . . ..
-Those are all “trash” as far as we know it.
+Those are all “trash” as far as we see it.
 But, I have come to find “gold” in all of it—pure gold!

 In 2 Corinthians, Paul was talking about there being treasure in fragile clay jars.
 The “treasure” that he is talking about is the knowledge of Jesus and His work on Calvary—the Gospel.
 He said, “For God, who said, ‘Let there be light in the darkness,’ has made this light shine in our hearts so we could know the glory of God that is seen in the face of Jesus Christ.”
 (4:6 NLT)